What does PIAB stand for?

 What is the role of the PIAB?

-The role of PIAB is to calculate the amount of compensation due to a person who has suffered a personal injury through no fault of their own.
+The role of PIAB is to calculate the amount of damages due to a person who has suffered a personal injury through no fault of their own.
 It is important to note that PIAB do not process medical negligence claims.

-PIAB publishes on their website what is called the Book of Quantum which gives the approximate value in compensation of injuries to various parts of the body.
+PIAB publishes on their website what is called the Book of Quantum which gives the approximate value of injuries to various parts of the body.
 The approximate value given is purely indicative and may be subjective up or down to a variety of factors.

 How does the PIAB work?

-PIAB is the first route that the claimant must follow when seeking compensation for a personal injury suffered through no fault of their own – your Solicitor will complete this process on your behalf, as there is a number of “pitfalls” that you need to avoid.
-PIAB provides an assessment of personal injury compensation for victims of workplace accidents, motor accidents, public liability accidents (slips, falls or trips).
+PIAB is the first route that the claimant must follow when seeking damages for a personal injury suffered through no fault of their own – your Solicitor will complete this process on your behalf, as there is a number of “pitfalls” that you need to avoid.
+PIAB provides an assessment of personal injury awards for victims of workplace accidents, motor accidents, public liability accidents (slips, falls or trips).

 Do you need a Personal Injury Solicitor to file a personal injury claim with the PIAB?